gracenguyen133/Sourdough-Bread-Pricing/README.md

 This project was developed with assistance from ChatGPT by OpenAI.
 The LLM was used for:

--	Code formatting and optimization
+-	Code formatting and optimization.
--	Data interpretation
+-	Data interpretation.
--	Model building
+-	Model building.
 The complete chat history is available in `other/llm_usage/usage.txt`.

 ## Reproducibility

 All analyses can be reproduced by running the numbered scripts in sequence:
--	Run scripts 00-03 for data preparation
+-	Run scripts 00-03 for data preparation.
--	Run scripts 04-05 for analysis
+-	Run scripts 04-05 for analysis.
--	Run scripts 06-07 for model fitting and validation
+-	Run scripts 06-07 for model fitting and validation.
--	Render paper.qmd for final output
+-	Render paper.qmd for final output.